top of page

 Syllabus

-Module 1: Principles of Bike Fitting
+Level 1: Principles of Bike Fitting

 Lesson 0: Introduction to bike fitting as a service

 What is bike fitting?
 How does it fit into retail and service?
-Bike fit protocol/process Interview Pre-fit screening On-bike assessment Key skills of a fitter Anatomy Biomechanics Mechanic skills Interpersonal skills/bike-side manor Problem solving Parts knowledge/understanding what can be changed on a bike Online content is designed to complement the in-person, hands-on learning but not teach you how to be a fitter on its own
+Bike fit protocol/process Interview Pre-fit screening On-bike assessment Key skills of a fitter Anatomy Basics Biomechanics Mechanic skills Interpersonal skills/bike-side manor Problem solving Parts knowledge/understanding what can be changed on a bike Online content is designed to complement the in-person, hands-on learning but not teach you how to be a fitter on its own

 Lesson 1: Introduction to Anatomy